 The First CANSSI-NISS Health Data Science Workshop will be held virtually on May 7-8, 2021, with pre-workshop short courses on May 6th.
 The workshop brings statisticians and health data scientists from the U.S. and Canada together to explore current approaches and new challenges for learning Big Data in Health Data Science.

-The two-day workshop consists of two keynote presentations, four invited sessions, a poster competition for students and new researchers, a late-breaking session, and two split-out virtual lunch & networking sessions.
+The two-day workshop consists of two keynote presentations, four invited sessions, a poster competition for students and new researchers, a late-breaking session on AI and Health Data Science, and a networking happy hour.
 The themed invited sessions will explore current approaches and new challenges in

 (i) Statistical Issues with COVID-19,

 (iii) Causal Inference for Big Health Data, and

 Earlybird Registration Deadline - May 3, 2021 (Registration fees $100 - $50 for students after May 3.
 Please Also Note: Registration closes when the allocated spaces are filled.)

 $100 registration, $50 for students.
 Select the registration options on the right hand side of the page, check the box 'I am not a Robot" and then "Register for this Event" using your institutional email address.